PrasanthK-2004/Learn-C-Programming/Loop_Statements.md

 **Explanation:**

-num = 12345 → We want to process each digit.
+- `num = 12345` → We want to process each digit.

-sumOdd stores the sum of odd digits.
+- `sumOdd` stores the sum of odd digits.

-prodEven stores the product of even digits.
+- `prodEven` stores the product of even digits.

-while(temp > 0) extracts each digit using % 10.
+- `while(temp > 0)` extracts each digit using % 10.

-If the digit is even, multiply it with prodEven.
+- If the digit is even, multiply it with `prodEven`.

-If the digit is odd, add it to sumOdd.
+- If the digit is odd, add it to `sumOdd`.

-Reduce the number using /= 10.
+- Reduce the number using /= 10.

 ---